awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/updating-queue-status.md

 When you pause a queue, AWS Elemental MediaConvert doesn't start processing any jobs in that queue\.
 MediaConvert finishes processing any job that is already running when you pause it\.

-If you want to cancel a job, we recommend that you first pause the corresponding queue so that AWS Elemental MediaConvert doesn't start processing the job\.
-After the status of a job changes from **Submitted** to **Progressing**, you can't cancel it\.

 The following procedure explains how to pause and reactivate a queue using the console\.

 **To pause or reactivate an on\-demand queue**